goopyflux/manifest/README.md

 If you have modified files in `themes/manifest`, git will attempt to auto-merge changes.
 If conflicts are reported, you will need to manually edit the files with conflicts and add them back (`git add <filename>`).

-If there are any issues after upgrading, you may wish to compare your site with the latest [example site](https://github.com/goopyflux/manifest/tree/master/exampleSite) to check if any settings changed.
+If there are any issues after upgrading, you may wish to compare your site with the latest [example site](https://github.com/goopyflux/manifest-demo/) to check if any settings changed.

+# Nothing is perfect...

+- [ ] Write content on usage, modifications and customization
+- [ ] Modify footer to support social links from config.toml
+- [ ] Spell check content (OMG!
+How could you?!) :D
+- [ ] In list view, the meta-data column (date, wordcount, read time) does not align vertically if the corresponding entry has no summary text
+- [ ] Move global `<style></style>` in `index.html` to a separate CSS file

 # Contributing